smallcloudai/refact/README.md

-# Refact Agent Rust Executable
+# Refact Agent

 This is a small executable written in Rust, a part of the Refact Agent project.
 Its main job is to live inside your IDE quietly and keep AST and VecDB indexes up to date.
-It is well-written: it will not break if you edit your files quickly or switch branches, it caches vectorization model responses so you don't have to wait for VecDB to complete indexing, AST supports full graph connection between definitions and usage in many popular programming languages.
+It is well-written: it will not break if you edit your files quickly or switch branches, it caches vectorization model responses so you don't have to wait for VecDB to complete indexing, AST supports connection graph between definitions and usages in many popular programming languages.

 Yes, it looks like an LSP server to IDE, hence the name.
+It can also work within a python program, check out the [Text UI](#cli) below, you can talk about your project in the command line!

 ## Progress